Can I take a class even if I’m not a member?

 What can I do at the makerspace?

-You can use various tools to create craft projects, art projects, products, furniture, and prototypes.
+You can use various tools to build or create anything!
+Art projects, products, furniture, prototypes, and more.
 You can take classes (and maybe even teach classes!).
-You can use the software and computers, repair broken stuff, pursue your hobbies, hang around and use the internet or browse through the small library of how-to manuals and interesting publications.
+You can use the software and computers, repair broken stuff, build new stuff, pursue your hobbies, build your business, hang around and use the internet, or browse through the small library of how-to manuals and interesting publications.
 The makerspace is what you make of it and what you want to get out of it.
 You can meet new people and work collaboratively.
-You can stick to yourself and focus on your own projects.
-What do you want to do at the makerspace?
+You can stick to yourself and focus on your projects.

 Does MAKE accept tool & equipment donations?